 There are a few signs that you can take advantage of to keep an eye on the status of your water heater.
-You’ll want to be alert for them to keep your equipment in the finest condition.
+You’ll want to be alert for them to keep your equipment in the finest state.

 1. It’s Starting to Show Its Age

-2. Rust is Starting to Form
+2. Rust is Starting to Show

 3. There’s No More Hot Water

 If your water heater is straining to heat water, that’s an obvious sign an upgrade is necessary.
 Your heater may not be able to deliver any hot water because of sediment accumulation.
 The tank capacity may also be insufficient for the volume of water your household needs.